-One day you turn on your PC and suddenly your iTunes is empty – music is missing, videos are gone.
+One day you turn your PC on and suddenly your iTunes is empty: music is missing, videos are gone.

-Following this tutorial will help you get rid of damaged iTunes library in a matter of minutes.
+Following this tutorial will help you get rid of a damaged iTunes library in a matter of minutes.

-First, create a new iTunes library.
-Find iTunes icon on your desktop.
-Select it (single click) and, while holding a SHIFT key, double click on the icon.
-The following window will appear where you have to click on “Create Library”:
+First, let’s create a new iTunes library.
+Launch iTunes while holding a SHIFT key.
+The following window will appear; click on Create Library.

 Navigate to the folder where you want your iTunes to be stored.
 We usually suggest to select My Music folder, just to keep things simple.
 Upon selecting, click Save.

 iTunes window will open automatically.
 As expected, it will be completely empty.
-Now you have to manually populate your new library with desired content from your PC.
+Now you have to manually populate your new library with content from your PC.

-TIP: by this method, you can also have several iTunes libraries on one PC.
-Switch between them by selecting “Choose Library” option.
+TIP: Usings this method, you can also have several iTunes libraries on one PC.
+Switch between them by selecting Choose Library option.

 Please note that actual tracks are not deleted from your PC.
 Your old iTunes library content is located in the iTunes Media folder.
 Follow this path to open it: